/ For renderers & plasterers · 9-minute read

 Finish-Type Hubs

-One ranking page per finish — acrylic render, cement render, sand-finish, polished plaster, texture coat, hardwall.
-Each explains the finish, shows real examples in that finish, gives a per-m² price band.
-Captures long-tail searches generic "Services" pages never could.
+One ranking page per finish.
+Acrylic render, cement render, sand-finish, polished plaster, texture coat, hardwall.
+Each one explains the finish, shows real examples in that finish, gives a per-m² price band.
+Catches long-tail searches a generic "Services" page never could.

 / System 04